A rotating showcase for topics of interest: current, historical, local, global. At the Library,

 Interested in The New York Times best sellers?
 See them here!

-Want to turn your smart phone into a mobile PDF scanner?
+You can now turn your smart phone into a mobile PDF scanner!
 Download the free Adobe Scan app and scan any text, convert to PDF or JPEG, edit and share easily.

 The Hastings Youth Council has posted on Instagram that Hastings K.I.D.S. are knitting and collecting scarves this winter for the homeless living in New York City.
 Click here for more information and to participate.

 Looking for a great place to take the kids, or just the kid in yourself?
 Get to the Metropolitan Museum of Art for Inspiring Walt Disney, opening December 10, 2021 and running until March 6, 2022 in celebration of the 30th anniversary of the Disney classic Beauty and the Beast.
 You’ll be able to see some of the decorative arts from 18th century Europe that inspired the art in many Disney classics.
 The exhibit includes artwork and clips from the films.

 January 20th – A Celebration of Sound: Public Domain Day – Virtual event by Internet Archive